Bearer Bonds

 What Is a Bearer Bond?

-A bearer bond is a debt security issued by a government or corporation.
-The bond is issued with no named owner, and whoever holds the bond can claim the interest payments and principal.
+A bearer bond is a type of debt security issued with no named owner, and whoever holds the bond can claim the interest payments and principal.
+Bearer bonds can be issued by both governments and corporations.
+Bearer bonds, also known as “bearer securities” or “unregistered securities”, tend to be more expensive than registered bonds.

 Bearer bonds were at one point mostly used by large institutions because they offer a higher degree of anonymity than registered bonds.
-They also tend to be more expensive than registered bonds.

 The main disadvantage of bearer bonds is that they are less secure than registered bonds.
 If the bond is lost or stolen, the holder has no way of proving ownership and may not be able to claim the interest payments or principal.
+Also, the bearer bonds’ lack of registration make them useful for money laundering, tax evasion, and other forms of financial crimes.

 Bearer bonds were once very popular, but their use has declined basically to the point where they are no longer seen in the US market.
+This has been true in the US since 1982 due to the Tax Equity and Fiscal Responsibility Act of 1982.

 The History of the Bearer Bond

-How Bonds Work Today
+How U.S. Government Bonds Work Today

 Owner names are recorded electronically and certificates are rarely issued.
 The holder’s name, Social Security number, and address are kept on file with the bond issuer.